tldr-pages/tldr/pages/common/bfg.md

 `bfg --delete-files {{file_with_sensitive_data}}`

-- Replace all text listed in passwords.txt wherever it can be found in the repository's history:
+- Remove all text mentioned in the specified file wherever it can be found in the repository's history:

-`bfg --replace-text {{passwords.txt}}`
+`bfg --replace-text {{path/to/file.txt}}`